Link Search Menu Expand Document

 • HP: This Technique spends HP instead of FP.
 It can't recover HP, and can't be combined with Blowback or varieties of Self that deal damage to the user.

 • SP: This Technique spends SP instead of FP.
-It can't recover SP, even through Exceptional Results (though Exceptional Techniques are still possible).
+It can't add SP to anyone's pool, though it can still generate SP for Exceptional Techniques.

 • Coins: This Technique spends 5 Coins for every 1 FP it would cost.
 It can't steal Coins through Snatch, and can't cover an equivalent cost of more than 10 FP (for 50 Coins).

-The effective FP cost can't be reduced lower than 1 FP by negative Traits while using Alternative.
+The effective FP cost can't be reduced lower than 1 FP by negative Traits while using Alt-Cost.

 The target's abilities are Boosted for [X] turns – the exact abilities affected by the Boost are decided when this Trait is bought.